-All awards in 2010 were granted on a three-year equal vesting schedule, and the awards vest only if the Company meets certain performance requirements prior to each vesting period.
+In 2012, restricted stock granted as performance awards in 2009, 2010, and 2011 was eligible to vest.
+The 2009, 2010, and 2011 awards were granted on a three-year equal vesting schedule, and vest only if the Company meets certain performance requirements prior to each vesting period.
 Once the Company's performance threshold is met, the awards vest on a sliding scale from 0 to 100% of the portion scheduled to vest of the total award of performance stock based on the Company's achievement of performance thresholds on a straight-line basis.
-For example, an executive receiving an award of 3,000 shares could have 1,000 shares vest on the first vesting date, fail to have 1,000 shares vest on the second vesting date, but then the Company could improve performance and have the final 1,000 shares vest based on the Company meeting required performance targets.
-The Committee chooses performance measures that it believes best capture the elements of Company performance that the senior executive team can most effectively control, and the Committee feels that the chosen performance measures will create greater stockholder value in the long term.
-Prior to 2009, dividends were paid on all shares of performance stock prior to vesting.
-Beginning in 2009, the Committee began to require that dividends be accrued but not paid until vested, and if the performance stock fails to vest, no dividends will be paid.
-All grants prior to 2009 will continue to pay any earned dividends.
+For example, an executive receiving an award of 3,000 shares could have 1,000 shares vest on the first vesting date, fail to have 1,000 shares vest on the second vesting date, but then the Company could improve performance and the executive could have the final 1,000 shares vest based on the Company meeting required performance targets.

-The performance stock is granted on a three-year equal vesting schedule and vests only if the Company meets certain performance requirements prior to each of the three vesting periods.
-On the first scheduled vesting date, the Committee must determine whether, for the prior 12-month period, the Company had positive earnings from its continuing operations.
-If the Company has not had positive earnings, each employee recipient immediately and irrevocably forfeits his or her performance stock award in its entirety.
+For each of these awards, the Committee had to determine, on the first scheduled vesting date, whether, for the prior 12-month period, the Company had positive earnings from its continuing operations.
+If the Company had not had positive earnings, each employee recipient would have immediately and irrevocably forfeited his or her performance stock award in its entirety.
 On each of the scheduled vesting dates, the Committee also compares the Company's 36-month performance including the most recent 12-month period to the Company's average 3-year trailing EPS target as set annually by the Committee in connection with the Company's Incentive Compensation Plan.
 If the Company has not achieved 60% of the average 3-year trailing target, each employee recipient immediately and irrevocably forfeits his or her performance stock award scheduled to vest on such date.
 If the Company has achieved between 60% and 80% of the average 3-year trailing target, the performance stock awards vest on a straight-line basis on a sliding scale of 0 to 100% of the portion of the award scheduled to vest.

-In 2010, performance stock was eligible to vest under the Company's 2007, 2008, and 2009 restricted stock award grants.
-The performance stock grants vest in three equal tranches, so for each executive officer one-third of each of their 2007, 2008, and 2009 awards was eligible to vest.
-The Company's average 3-year trailing target was \$0.79, resulting in a 60 to 80% target range of \$0.48 to \$0.63.
-The Company's prior 12-month actual EPS was \$0.89 and the 36-month average EPS was \$0.97.
+The performance stock grants vest in three equal tranches, so for each executive officer one-third of each of their 2009, 2010, and 2011 awards was eligible to vest.
+The Company's average 3-year trailing target was \$0.59, resulting in a 60% to 80% target range of \$0.36 to \$0.47.
+For the purpose of determining incentive compensation, the Company's prior 12-month actual EPS was \$0.21 and the 36-month average EPS was \$0.53.
 As a result, the Company's prior 12-month and 36-month performance was sufficient to exceed the requisite range of the 3-year trailing target and, for each executive officer, 100% of eligible performance stock vested.

-The total number of performance shares that vested for each executive officer is provided in the "Option Exercises and Stock Vested" table on page 34.
+For further information related to the performance shares that vested for each executive officer in 2012, see the section titled "Option Exercises and Stock Vested."